zowe/docs-site/docs/user-guide/zos-components-installation-checklist.md

-# Installation and Configuration Checklist for Zowe z/OS Components for Production Purposes
+# Installation Checklist for Zowe z/OS Components for Production Purposes

-Perform the steps in this checklist to streamline your installation of Zowe z/OS Components.
+Follow the steps in this checklist to guide you through the installation of Zowe z/OS Components for production purposes.

 ## Preparing and Installing